-Amul Thapar is a judge of the U.S. District Court for the Eastern District of Kentucky, serving since his appointment in 2007, when he became the first South Asian Article III judge.
+Amul Thapar is a judge on the U.S. Court of Appeals for the Sixth Circuit.
+Previously he was a district court judge on the U.S. District Court for the Eastern District of Kentucky, serving since his appointment in 2007, when he became the first South Asian Article III judge.
 He has taught law students at the University of Cincinnati and Georgetown.
 Judge Thapar has served as an Assistant U.S. Attorney in Washington, D.C. and the Southern District of Ohio.
 Immediately prior to his judicial appointment, Judge Thapar was the U.S. Attorney for the Eastern District of Kentucky.
 Judge Thapar received his law degree from the University of California, Berkeley.

 Wagner v.
 Sherwin-Williams Co.

 In an employment discrimination case, Judge Thapar granted summary judgment in favor of the employer, Sherwin-Williams.
 Wagner worked as a store manager and salesman for a local branch of the paint dealer.
 But he lost his eyesight and Sherwin-Williams fired him.
 Wagner sued, arguing the company fired him because of his disability, failed to provide him with reasonable accommodation, and retaliated against him.
 Judge Thapar rejected Wagner’s claims because driving was an essential function of Wagner’s job, something he could not do even with an accommodation.
 The Sixth Circuit affirmed.